SharmilSrivathsa/TDS-Project-1/README.md

 ### Files Included
 1. `users.csv`: Contains details of each user such as their username, company, location, email, bio, number of followers, etc.
 2. `repositories.csv`: Contains repository information for each user, with fields such as repository name, creation date, stars, watchers, programming language, and license type.
-3.
+3. `TDS Project-1.ipynb`:Contains code used for the retrival of the data.
 #### Code Details
-The `Code.py` script uses the GitHub API to:
+The `TDS Project-1.ipynb` script uses the GitHub API to:
 - Find users in Basel with more than 10 followers.
 - Fetch detailed information about each user.
 - Retrieve up to 500 of each user’s public repositories.